 It will investigate whether Coalition cuts and policy changes are starting to endanger women’s safety.
 With cuts to street lighting and public transport, unstaffed trains, women’s violence services under pressure, legal aid cuts and damaging proposals such as halving sentences for rape guilty pleas, there is a concern that this boys’ public school-run Government has neither cultural affinity understanding of women’s isues.
 Are women being put into danger?

-The Commission will be going nationwide to find out what
+The Commission will be going nationwide to find out what is happening

 continue reading Vera to Chair new Labour Commission